-Social engineering is often used as the primary method of infiltration in a larger criminal scheme.
+Social engineering is often the primary method of infiltration in a larger criminal scheme.
 Tricking people is usually easier than finding a security vulnerability in a target company’s security measures.
-Social engineering can be used to acquire administration passwords or other highly classified data, to install malicious software in company servers, and more.
+Social engineering helps to acquire administration passwords or other highly classified data, to install malicious software in company servers, and more.
 It’s one of the most effective attack methods because it targets the human link, thus bypassing even the most advanced forms of security.
 It’s also dangerous because it’s much harder to detect.
 After all, the victim doesn’t even realize that he was scammed.

 How does a social engineering attack look like?